 This lecture will address the loss of innocence and the lives sacrificed during the height of the Civil Rights Movement.
 This was a time when Fannie Lou Hamer would burst into song, singing “This little light of mine, I’m gonna let it shine.”
 Ella Baker would speak in a hushed tone about the darkness and uncertainty while reminding us that we had a history and strong sense of faith and spirituality — passed down to us by our ancestors who had courage and determination as they fought for our humanity, out of love for family and community.
 The once dark clouds turned to bright sunshine, tears were dried, burdens were lifted, and the shackles melted away as were reminded of Langston Hughes’ poem, “ Mother to Son” and the words rang true “Life for me ain’t been no crystal stair.”
 Through it all, we continue to let our light shine.Dr.
 Sellers, a political activist, civil rights pioneer, educator and administrator has had a profound impact on American history life and culture from his youth until the present day.
-Today, Dr. Sellers serves as Director of the African-American Studies Program at the University of South Carolina where he also teaches.
+Today, Dr. Sellers serves as Director of the Department of African American Studies at the University of South Carolina where he also teaches.
 He is a former member of the South Carolina State Board of Education, Second Judicial District, and Voorhees College Board of Trustees.

 Teacher, Composer, Guitarist, and Vocalist